Max-SF1/DL-assisted-Filter-Design/README.md

 | **Weights.rar**| The weights of the best trained model - file is named FR_1_conv_truly_cnn_model_1_conv, you can tell by the naming conventions I performed A LOT of runs 😅|

-This Repo was written by Aylon Feraru and contains his contributions to the project, to get the raw dataset, and dataset simulation files, contact Dan Fishler.
+This Repo does not contain the dataset files.

 ## Results
 - **Accuracy**: Our CNN achieved a Mean Absolute Error (MAE) of 0.38 dB on the prediction of scattering parameters, for a 16x16 design space.
 With a greater amount of pixels, prediction complexity increases, but with the addition of samples loss decreases significantly - comparison with other projects leads us to believe more samples are required.